 - Weak Sales Strategy: A Sales Strategy is the way the sales team interacts with a customer.
 Good Sales Strategy involves Segmentation, Lead Generation, and a Buyer-centric Sales Process.
 Most organizations only have parts.
 Hiring from the industry buys you these components.
 Unfortunately, this experience is most likely bad.
 They’ve learned poor habits from your competitors.
 And now you have those bad habits.
 Fix your Sales Strategy first so you can determine who’s the best fit.
 You can then hire the best candidate for the role.

 - No On-Boarding Program: Getting a new sales rep onboarded to full productivity is hard work.
-It takes time, energy and resources.
+It takes time, energy, and resources.
 With someone who knows nothing about your business, it’s even harder.
 The lazy way is to hire someone who knows the business.
 They don’t need you as much during the first 90-180 days.
 But after that, a funny thing happens.
 You spend less time with them at the time they need you the most.
 The success of their onboarding will lead to their overall success working for you.

 - Poor Sales Leadership: Coaching people is key to your success.
 Productivity can improve dramatically by coaching and developing sales people.
 An industry hire gives you an excuse not to coach.
 Why?
 You think it’s because they already know the business.
 Because they just need to learn your company processes.
 The truth is, everyone new needs to learn the company processes and culture.
 Non-industry people need more coaching.
 But, they will learn the industry the way you want.
 And this is the way to learn it correctly.

 - No Hiring Process: Having no documented, rigorous interviewing process leads to chaotic hiring.
 This means you rely on talent only to be successful.
 Each sales person on your team has different traits and characteristics.
 This makes it tough to duplicate.
 The easy way to hire is look inside the industry.
 Yet, the majority of sales teams who hire from inside the industry have a commonality.
-They have no hiring process tied to role competences and accountabilities.
+They have no hiring process tied to role competences and levels of accountability.

 Call to Action: